zachjxyz/ZachJxyz/README.md

 # Hey ☕️
 <div align="justify">
 My life's mission is to blend my vocation and my passion to build a better future.
 Through my work as a Business Strategist and Data Scientist, I get to sharpen my two core drivers: Psychology and Technology.
 I love thinking deeply about problems and coming up with novel solutions.

 I view myself as the guy Innovators go to when they want to think bigger and challenge themselves.

 On a personal level, I love everything endurance and adventure.
-I ran my first marathon in 2023 and I swapped my car for a commuter bicycle.
+In 2023, I ran three races, including my first marathon, and I swapped my car for a commuter bicycle.
 Something about being fully engaged, mentally stimulated, and physically challenged invigorates me.
 <br />
 <br />
 <strong>I'm open to work.
 Feel free to contact me below:</strong>